catzizi/Unsupervised-Learning-and-Dimensionality-Reduction/readme.txt

 All algoriths were performed in MATLAB.
 Statistics and FastICA packages must be installed.

+implement six algorithms.
+The first two are clustering algorithms:

+k-means clustering
+Expectation Maximization

+The last four algorithms are dimensionality reduction algorithms:

+PCA
+ICA
+Randomized Projections
+The file cwang493 analysis.pdf  contain:

+a discussion of my datasets, and why they're interesting explanations of my methods: How did I choose k? a description of the kind of clusters that I got. analyses of my results.

 The data for the handwritten number identification problem is not included in this folder due to its large file size.
 They should be downloaded from: http://yann.lecun.com/exdb/mnist/ There are 4 files to download from the site.